SPEAK TO A MODULAR EXPERT: 1-888-836-7850

 1. Size

 The most obvious factor that will affect costs will be the size of the building.
-All else being equal, a small modular office will have a much lower total price than a two-story building.
+All else being equal, a small modular office building will cost much more than a two-story building.
 That being said, if the project is large enough, the cost per square foot can decline in proportion to the size.

 2. Office Layout & Custom Features